mantle-xyz/nft-generator/README.md

 ### Workflow for Citizen of Mantle

-1. Copy the source images to `data` folder by batch - we categorized using skin type and with rare hair or not
+1. Copy the source images to `data` folder by batch (we categorized using skin type and process with normal hairs first) and setup the number of images that we want to generate in `.env` by updating `START_INDEX` and `END_INDEX` (probably 24k images for normal hairs)

 2. Generate images: